Submissions

 Promo for Dithering Chaps’ submissions window

-( or, if you prefer, competition entries!)
+(or, if you prefer, competition entries!)

+We publish three poetry chapbooks each year, at least one of which will be by a poet who has not previously had a full poetry collection published.
 Our submissions process functions much like a competition, which is why you may have discovered us through listings such as the National Poetry Library’s Competition page.

 Reading Periods